Do you think greasy build-up on your grill improves the flavor?

 2. The Interior of the Cooking Chamber

 The best way to clean the interior of a grill or smokers cooking chamber, is to grab a putty knife, rubber gloves, wire brush, scrubbing brush, sponges, hose, bucket, dish soap, cleaner fluid and steel wool.
 Make sure you put down a drop sheet or do it near a drain.

 Be careful of any internal thermometers when your hosing down the cooker.
 You don’t want to get water into the dial areas.

 3. Cleaning the Grill Pan

 You will find that all manufacturers have varying strategies for cleaning grease and drip pans.
-Make sure you check your grease pan or collector everytime you cook.
+Make sure you check your grease trap every time you cook.
 It can be a fire hazard if your pan overflows or light.
 If you have a grease chute on your smoker or grill ensure that it is also cleaned.